 Not only that, but insurance companies are only responsible for paying up to the amount that the insurance policy covers – or the “policy limits.”
 Often times, the limits of a driver’s insurance policy are much lower than you might need to cover all of your damages.
 Most drivers are out on the road grossly underinsured.
 So, your claim may be “worth” a certain amount, but the likelihood of recovering that amount from the insurance carrier is nil if the policy limits are too low.

 Having a solid, experienced personal injury lawyer is crucial to determining what insurance coverage is available or if other assets might be an option for recovery.
 When you have someone to battle both the insurance company and the defendant, it can have a major impact on your settlement amount.

 One last thing to consider is this: not every jury or arbitrator is going to rule the exact same way.
 In many instances, two identical cases with two identical plaintiffs that sustain the exact same injuries can end up having two vastly different settlements.

 In other words, there’s no way to know how much your settlement will be, and any lawyer who tells you differently is not being truthful.

 There is no way for a lawyer to determine what the outcome of your traffic accident case will be.
 So, the notion that it can be reduced to a simple equation is not merely beyond the realm of possibility, but it is also wildly misleading.

 It’s important for plaintiffs to understand that every case is different.
 Personal injury settlement calculators have a nasty tendency of either overestimating or underestimating the value of a case.

 For these reasons, we encourage you to avoid relying a simple online personal injury settlement calculator.
-Almost all experienced and qualified personal injury lawyers offer a free case evaluation.
+Almost all experienced and qualified personal injury traffic accident lawyers offer a free case evaluation.